-For cases in which the measures provided for by law or convention are insufficient, precise regulations must be made regarding the ways in which care for children and the elderly (first degree) can be provided in the situations described, either through the formulation of new paid leave or through new causes for suspension of the employment relationship, the costs of which, including contributions, will be borne by the newly established fund for extraordinary assistance, guaranteeing the exercise of coresponsibility.
+- For cases in which the measures provided for by law or convention are insufficient, precise regulations must be made regarding the ways in which care for children and the elderly (first degree) can be provided in the situations described, either through the formulation of new paid leave or through new causes for suspension of the employment relationship, the costs of which, including contributions, will be borne by the newly established fund for extraordinary assistance, guaranteeing the exercise of coresponsibility. - CC.OO has also elaborated guidelines for their affiliates on the recovery of recoverable paid leave after the end of the alarm state.